 Crane Humidifier Red Light When Full – Won’t Turn Off: Causes And Solutions

 A Crane humidifier is an efficient household appliance that keeps ideal indoor humidity levels if the air in your home becomes too dry.
-This humidifier comes with different indicator lights which show the condition of your device.
+This humidifier comes with different indicator lights showing your device’s condition.
 A red light, in most cases, means that your humidifier has low water levels.

 Refilling the humidifier should revert the red light to green.
-Green light means you have sufficient water in your humidifier in order for it to operate properly.
-However, there are other reasons why your humidifier’s red light stays on.
+Green light means you have sufficient water in your humidifier for it to operate properly.
+However, there are other reasons your humidifier’s red light stays on.

 See more Crane humidifier troubleshooting information here.